sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(c1.textContent).toEqual('1:6')
 -->

-Is 6 Saturday, Sunday or Monday?
+Is 6 a Saturday, Sunday or Monday?
 Are we counting from 0 or 1?
-Does week start on Monday or Sunday?
+Does week start on a Monday or Sunday?

 Defining constants for these values makes it clear: